24 BEST Things to Do in Merida for Culture, Food & History Nerds

 a pile of henequen fiber

 If you like to know more about Merida’s past, check out the Museum of the City of Merida.
-It’s located in the Centro Historico district across the street from Mercado Lucaz Galverez.
-And it’s free.
+It’s located across the street from Mercado Lucaz Galverez.
+And it’s free!

-On the first floor, there are four rooms with exhibits on how the conquistadors conquered the Yucatan, the Catholic church converted the Maya, the hacienda owners reaped huge profits off the henequin trade, and Merida’s citizens enjoyed these profits.
+The first floor is dedicated to the history of Merida.
+You’ll learn how the conquistadors conquered the Yucatan, the Catholic church converted the Maya, the hacienda owners reaped huge profits off the henequin trade, and Merida’s citizens enjoyed these profits.

 The second floor is dedicated to contemporary local artists, some of whose works are worth a look.